-Sponsorship data has been a hot topic for years and continues to play an important role in the events and exhibitions industry.
-It’s clear that event sponsorships are here to stay!
+Event sponsorship data has been a hot topic for years and will continue to play an important role in the events and exhibitions industry.
 Which is why it’s so important to learn how to utilize collected data so you can make informed business decisions.
 Most event professionals recognize the importance of data collection, but they also know and understand how overwhelming it can be if processes are not set in place.

 Chances are you are collecting sponsor data every year at your shows, such as: Who’s coming?
 What they are sponsoring?
 How much are they contributing?
 If you haven’t already, combining your year-over-year data is a great way to start recognizing trends and patterns.
 Are your top sponsors returning to your show every year?
 Do you have several smaller sponsors who attend once and never return?